torutakenaga/torutakenaga.github.io/projects.md

 *Experiments in progress across science, movement, and tools.*

 This section is a space for sharing ongoing experiments—some scientific, some artistic, and some practical.
-Details aren’t shared here yet, as they’re still forming and evolving.

 ---

-## Structure
+## Scientific and Regulatory Work

-- Antigen stability in influenza HA
+- Influenza HA vaccine development
-- Protein crosslinking analysis
+- Candid#1 (Junin virus vaccine for Argentine hemorrhagic fever)

 ---

+## Regulatory operations and standards
+- WHO ERL operations and standardization
+- Development of national reference standards
+- National testing and regulatory compliance

+---

 ## Movement

+- Tango training log
-- Tango and bandoneon practice
+- Bandoneon practice
 - Kendo training log

 ---